-In addition to his vast knowledge about plant life, Mionczynski is well noted for his studies of Bighorn sheep.
-Working alongside other biologists, Mionczynski has studied bighorn sheep with the U.S. Forest Service, Wyoming Game and Fish Department, the University of Wyoming for more than 40 years.
+In addition to his vast knowledge of plant life, Mionczynski is well noted for his studies of Bighorn sheep.
+Working alongside other biologists, Mionczynski has studied bighorn sheep with the U.S. Forest Service, Wyoming Game and Fish Department and the University of Wyoming for more than 40 years.

 Near Atlantic City in Northwest Wyoming where Mionczynski resides, you’ll find one of the largest herds of Rocky Mountain Bighorn Sheep – the Whiskey Mountain herd.